lwasser/lwasser.github.io/themes/clean-hugo/README.md

 Your post content goes here, written in Markdown...
 ```

 The front matter tells Hugo everything it needs to know about your post.
+The
-The `title` appears as the page heading and in lists.
-The `date` controls when the post was published and how it's sorted. `categories` and `tags` help organize your content, and the `image` can be used as a thumbnail in blog listings.
+`title` appears as the page heading and in lists.
+The `date` controls when the
+post was published and how it's sorted. `categories` and `tags` help organize
+your content, and the `image` can be used as a thumbnail in blog listings.

-After the front matter, you write your actual post content using standard Markdown.
-You can use headings, lists, links, images, code blocks, and all the usual Markdown features.
+After the front matter, you write your actual post content using standard
+Markdown.
+You can use headings, lists, links, images, code blocks, and all the

-### Creating Gallery Items
+usual Markdown features.

+### Create gallery items

-If you've enabled the gallery feature, you can create gallery pages that showcase collections of items - perfect for portfolios, photo galleries, or any kind of categorized collection.
-Gallery items work similarly to blog posts but have some extra front matter fields for organizing your collection.
+If you've enabled the gallery feature, you can create gallery pages that
+showcase collections of items - perfect for portfolios, photo galleries, or
+any kind of categorized collection.
+Gallery items work similarly to blog posts
+but have some extra front matter fields for organizing your collection.

 Create gallery items in the `content/gallery/` directory with this structure: